ARMmbed/workshop-mbed-connect-asia-lights/instructions.md

 1. Make sure that you have the online compiler open.
 1. Click the Import button, then click **Click Here to import from URL**.
-1. Paste the following URL: https://github.com/ARMmbed/workshop-mbed-connect-connected-lighting
+1. Paste the following URL: https://github.com/ARMmbed/workshop-mbed-connect-asia-lights
     * Do **NOT** tick the 'Update libraries' checkbox.
 1. Click the **Import** button.
-1. In the top right corner, verify that the right development board is selected (NUCLEO F411RE).
+1. In the top right corner, verify that the right development board is selected (FRDM-K64F).

 Next, we will select which program we will build.
 This step needs to be repeated every time we progress to the next example.